 Seashell Name Recognition Activity – This activity is simple to set up and is perfect for helping your preschooler recognize their name.
 Using a permanent marker, write your preschooler’s name letter-by-letter inside a variety of seashells.
 Mix in some additional seashells and add a little bit of sand to a bin, and invite your preschooler to go on a letter hunt.
 Write your preschooler’s name on a piece of paper close by so they can match up their name and arrange the seashells correctly.

 Beach Prewriting Cards – Channel your inner beach with these fun prewriting cards.
-Print and use in lots of ways to help build hand strength.
+Print and use in lots of ways to help build hand strength and fine motor skills.
 Use with a pencil in the typical way or use liquid glue and sprinkle sand on top for a tactile experience.
 Or cut with scissors along the lines for a real challenge.
 No matter how you use them, they’ll be full of fun!

 One of the best ways to teach preschoolers about any theme is by hand-selecting the highest-quality picture books!
+No mention of the rainbow fish here.
 This is a book list for our best-loved picture books for an ocean theme.

 Math and Science Activities for an Ocean Theme